Zylann/godot_scatter_plugin/README.md

 - Add scenes you wish to be able to paint into the list, and select the one you want to paint
 - Start placing them by left-clicking in the scene.
 You can remove them using right-click.
   - This will create scene instances as child of the `Scatter3D` node.
+- When the "height correction" checkbox is checked, left clicking will snap colliding objects to the terrain.
+This is useful if you change the terrain for an existing scene and want to snap some or all of the objects to the new terrain height.

 License